Contact government about organic regulation

 Following the Minister’s announcement The Department of Agriculture, Water and the Environment conducted surveys with businesses, consumers and roundtables (which AOL participated in) throughout January 2022.
 When these surveys were complete the Department announced a consultation RIS which ran from 18 February to 17 March 2022.
 AOL provided a comprehensive submission on behalf of its members highlighting the need for domestic legislation of the National Standard.

-As a member of the Organic Industry Advisory Committee, AOL and many of its members (Arcadian, Kialla, Angove Wines, The Organic Milk Co, Mallee Organics, ACO Certification, AUS-QUAL, Cullen Wines, Pure Harvest), have been working closely with Department of Agriculture, Water and the Environment to ensure the interests of the industry are represented through consistent measured and future-focused outcomes.
+As a member of the Organic Industry Advisory Committee, AOL and many of its members (Arcadian, Kialla, Angove Wines, The Organic Milk Co, Mallee Organics, ACO Certification, AUS-QUAL, Cullen Wines, Pure Harvest), worked closely with the Department to ensure the interests of the industry were represented through consistent, measured and future-focused outcomes.
+The OIAG has now concluded, consistent with its Terms of Reference.

 Gaining Equivalency with Export Markets